 Louiza Tarassova has been a member of Central Florida Female Lawyers Association, Orange County Bar Associate, and Florida Justice Association.

-When Louiza is not advocating for her clients, she loves to travel with her fiancé and has been to many places in the world, including: India, Thailand, Singapore, China, Indonesia, Central America the Caribbean, and a multitude of places in Europe.
-She works out regularly with a personal trainer to maintain a strong body and a healthy mind.
-She meditates often and even has a meditation room in her house.
+When Louiza is not advocating for her clients, she loves to travel with her husband.
+They have traveled to places like India, Thailand, Singapore, China, Indonesia, Central America the Caribbean, and a multitude of places in Europe.
+To maintain a strong body and a healthy mind, Louiza works out regularly with a personal trainer and meditates often.
+Her mediation practice is so important to her that she even has a meditation room in her house.
 She also loves spending time with her beloved German Shepherd, named Zoe.

 The Big Leap by Gay Hendricks